railsuser2014/openobject-doc-book-en/4/4_12_Services/4_12_Services_contract.rst

 * If the project takes more or less time than forecast, it will effectively result in under- or over-invoicing during the project.

 * Whether you get a proper return can depend on the client.
-For example if the client takes a long time to sign off on project acceptance you cannot invoice the remaining 40% even though you might have supplied the agreed service properly.
+For example, if the client takes a long time to sign off on project acceptance, you cannot invoice the remaining 40% even though you might have supplied the agreed service properly.

 * The account manager and the project manager are often different people.
   The project manager has to
-  alert the account manager the moment that the client can be invoiced, but that moment easily can be forgotten or mistaken.
+  alert the account manager about the moment that the client can be invoiced, but that moment can easily be forgotten or mistaken.

 * The project can be fixed for service costs but have agreed extras, such as reimbursement for travel expenses.
 Invoicing from the order does not adapt well to such an approach.

-Open ERP provides a third method for invoicing services that can be useful on long projects.
+OpenERP provides a third method for invoicing services that can be useful on long projects.
 This consists of invoicing the project periodically on the basis of time worked up to a fixed amount that cannot be exceeded.
-At the end of the project a final invoice or a credit note is generated to meet the total amount of value fixed for the project.
+At the end of the project, a final invoice or a credit note is generated to meet the total amount of value fixed for the project.

 To configure such a project you must set an invoicing rate, a pricelist and a maximum amount on the